siesta-zumi/freemarket_sample_63d/README.md

 |brans_id|integer|null: false, foreign_key: true|

 ### Association
-- has_one : orders
+- has_one : order
 - has_many : item-images
-- has_one : categories
+- has_one : categoriy
-- has_one : brands
+- has_one : brand
 - has_many : messages

 ## item-imagesテーブル